cb0tt/Neural-Net-in-Cpp/README.md

 2. **Hidden Layer**
 3. **Output Layer**

 At each neuron, mathematical operations occur as data is passed through the network.
-The final result returned by the output layer is a probability—a number representing how confident the model is in its prediction.
+The final result returned by the output layer is a probability, a number representing how confident the model is in its prediction.

 In this project, I explore the mathematics behind why neural networks can be so accurate.